bluesky314/BraTs-Segmentation-Challenge/readme.md

 In Progress: Some files are old and update will be coming soon.

+Summary: A models's lower bound performance is an important metric in a practical clinical settings that is often overlooked in medical research and competitions.
+In medical datasets the data may have different distributions due to it being collected from multiple sources.
+We handle the challenge of a distribution split in the dataset by a series of models trained on different loss functions, each handling an aspect of the imbalance, to create an ensemble that provides the best worst-case performance on the BraTs 2018 dataset.
+For the task of increasing the lower bound on performance we propose a simple modification to the well known Dice loss, which weighs samples linearly, to an exponentiated version that penalizes samples far away from the average in a non-linear fasion.
+This formulation handles the distribution imbalance by preventing the model from over fixating on the major distribution and bringing comparable performace with minor distributions.
+We combine our loss with variants of the Tversky loss to create a ensemble that achives homogeneous performance across the validation set.

 This repository contains some files from MICCA BraTS segmentation challenge: https://www.med.upenn.edu/sbia/brats2018/data.html

 ## Table of Contents